6+ Suite Housing

 - Submission of an application indicates each student’s willingness to accept an assignment in any of the buildings designated for block housing.

-Block Housing for the 2018-19 academic year will be located in Easton (doubles, singles), Farber (doubles, singles), Keefe (doubles, singles), Kirby House (men only; double rooms only), McKeen (single gender groups: double rooms only for women; triple, doubles, singles for men), Rubin (doubles, singles), Ramer (doubles, singles), South College (double rooms only), and March Hall (double rooms only).
+Block Housing for the 2019-20 academic year will be located in Easton (doubles, singles), Farber (doubles, singles), Keefe (doubles, singles), Kirby House (men only; double rooms only), March Hall (double rooms only), McKeen (single gender groups: double rooms only for women; triple, doubles, singles for men), Rubin (doubles, singles), Ramer (doubles, singles), South College (double, triples), and Watson Hall (double rooms only).

 Gender Inclusive Housing